 Flexography is compatible with a variety of different inks and can be used on both porous and non-porous surfaces.
 Because of its versatility, flexographic printing is a process used for many different consumer and commercial needs.

 Unlike other printing techniques, flexography is compatible with many different types of inks including fast drying inks.
-This versatility makes flexography ideal for packaging and printing newspapers and similar publications.
+This versatility makes flexography advantageous for packaging and printing newspapers and similar publications.

 Flexographic printing can use water-based, fluorescent and metallic inks in addition to traditional solvent-based inks for printing.
 Flexography is widely used for printing labels on disposable cups, shopping bags, wallpaper and milk cartons.